 Monks once lived here hundreds of years ago and left behind frescoes painted on the cave walls.

 You can explore the ravine and even visit the cave dwellings with a few hours walk.
-(Note: You can also drive to the other side, but I think it’s much more rewarding to hike there yourself.)
+You can also drive to the other side (if you do, be sure to read up on driving in Italy), though I think it’s much more rewarding to hike there yourself.

 You’ll find stairs descending into the ravine at Parcheggio parking lot found on Via Maddona delle virtu.
 You’ll have to hop the wall, then look for the stairs going down.